karthikingithub/project_setup_repo/README.md

 ---

 Thank you for using these scripts!
-Feel free to customize to your organizational needs.
+Feel free to customize them for your organizational workflows and project requirements.